18

 – edmz

-Dec 27, 2015 at 23:00
+Commented Dec 27, 2015 at 23:00

 • \$\begingroup\$ @imsoconfused I never knew that, thanks!
 In my experience, regardless of the optimization level, I've noticed a speedup when I manually unroll loops, provided they're of at least moderate complexity.
-I've never checked the generated assembly however, so that might be worth doing. \$\endgroup\$ Dec 28, 2015 at 4:04
+I've never checked the generated assembly however, so that might be worth doing. \$\endgroup\$ Commented Dec 28, 2015 at 4:04

 • 1

 \$\begingroup\$ @black sure, that's valid, however the asker wanted to know ways to speed it up, and this is a pretty easy way to do it.
-I've never seen it actually slow something down, and I'm having a hard time coming up with an example - do you have a simple one? \$\endgroup\$ Dec 28, 2015 at 4:05
+I've never seen it actually slow something down, and I'm having a hard time coming up with an example - do you have a simple one? \$\endgroup\$ Commented Dec 28, 2015 at 4:05

 • \$\begingroup\$ @ForceBru Those are pretty small matrices, and honestly I'm pretty surprised that it took that long to begin with.
 I don't see the tiled algorithm anywhere in your code - have you pushed that?
 What optimization level are you using?
 What are your computer's specs?
-Honestly I don't have time to dig through all of your code and try to find anything that might have gone wrong, but at a glance nothing looks awful (except you use push_back, which unless you've reserved plenty of space is going to malloc a ton and kill you). \$\endgroup\$ Dec 28, 2015 at 17:47
+Honestly I don't have time to dig through all of your code and try to find anything that might have gone wrong, but at a glance nothing looks awful (except you use push_back, which unless you've reserved plenty of space is going to malloc a ton and kill you). \$\endgroup\$ Commented Dec 28, 2015 at 17:47

 10